selectize/selectize.js/docs/usage.md

 				</tr>
 				<tr>
 					<td valign="top"><code>optgroup</code></td>
 					<td valign="top">The wrapper for an optgroup.
-The `html` property in the data will be the raw html of the optgroup's header and options.</td>
+The <code>html</code> property in the data will be the raw html of the optgroup's header and options.</td>
 				</tr>
 			</table>
 		</td>